Advancing Nonviolence and Just Peace in the Church and the World

 The book shares the experiences of on-the-ground nonviolent interventions, explores the scriptural, theological and historical foundations of nonviolence, reviews the most current social science on how nonviolence has been effectively employed, and outlines a vision for how the Church might embrace active nonviolence into every aspect of its life.

 Use coupon code PCM15 to save 15 percent, only at Winchester Book Gallery

 Visit PayHip for an EPUB in English y en español

 ONLY FOR EPUB, only on PayHip: Use the coupon code “PCI40” to save 40 percent.

 EPUBs bought on PayHip can be read using Apple Books (formerly iBooks) or similar readers.
 Not compatible with Kindle.

-Advancing Nonviolence and Just Peace e-books are also available for sale on
+Advancing Nonviolence and Just Peace e-books (in English) are also available for sale on

 Advancing Nonviolence and Just Peace is a biblical, theological, ethical, pastoral and strategic resource for anyone seeking to understand or expand Catholic thinking on nonviolence.
 It answers commonly asked questions about active nonviolence and Catholic social teaching, including:

 - What did Jesus and the Bible say about nonviolence?